MicrosoftDocs/query-docs/query-languages/dax/var-dax.md

 manager: kfile
 ---
 # VAR (DAX)
-> [!NOTE]
-> This feature is included in SQL Server 2016 Analysis Services (SSAS), Power Pivot in Excel 2016, and Power BI Desktop only.
-Information provided here is subject to change.

 Stores the result of an expression as a named variable, which can then be passed as an argument to other measure expressions.
 Once resultant values have been calculated for a variable expression, those values do not change, even if the variable is referenced in another expression.